refactor/riak_core_tutorial/README.md

 Note this distribution isn't fixed as the keyspace partitioning
 is: the vnode distribution can change if a physical node is added to the cluster or goes down.

+You can find a more detailed demonstration of consistent hashing [here](http://blog.carlosgaldino.com/consistent-hashing.html).

+This architecture enables several desirable properties in our system: high avalability, incremental scalability and decentralization, with a low operational cost.
+You can find a detailed discussion of these properties in the [Dynamo paper](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).

 ### 1. Setup